smduarte/spbd-2223/docs/labs/lab1/index.md

 ## Objectives

-+ MapReduce programming model in pure Python;
++ MapReduce in pure Python;

-+ Execution of MapReduce in standalone Hadoop;
++ Execution of MapReduce in Hadoop standalone mode;

 + MapReduce Programming Exercise.